-Travel medical insurance coverage policy
+Travel accident and sickness insurance coverage

 A portion of your trip cost established by Habitat for Humanity covers the cost of insurance coverage.
 By paying your trip cost, you will automatically be insured against medical accident; illness; and accidental loss of life, limb, sight, speech or hearing while participating in volunteer activities sponsored and supervised by Habitat for Humanity.
 This mandatory insurance coverage is designed to protect Habitat’s Global Village trip volunteers and is part of a comprehensive risk management program.